"Even though juvenile dermatomyositis is rare and can be serious, most children we treat can go into full remission."

 - In mild cases, a child may recover without any apparent long-term effects.

 - Without treatment, a child may have residual muscle weakness, atrophy (wasting of the muscles) or contractures, a condition where children lose normal mobility of their joints.

 - While there’s currently no known cure for, we’ve found that using a combination of immunosuppressive therapies can put the disease into remission over time.

 The detailed information on the following pages will help you gain a better understanding of juvenile dermatomyositis and a clearer picture of what to expect.

 Juvenile dermatomyositis (JDM) is a serious condition for which there is currently no known cure.
 Here at Children’s, we aim to put your child’s condition into remission by using supportive therapy and a multidisciplinary team approach to treatment.

-- Whereas some institutions report that only a third of patients with JDM go into full remission, nearly 90 percent of our patients go into full remission.
+- Though historically it is reported that only a third of patients with JDM go into full remission, we find the majority of our patients can attain remission with treatment.

 - In 2006, Children’s formed the Dermatology-Rheumatology Center to treat kids with conditions like JDM.
 This partnership allows us to take advantage of our expertise in both areas.